 OVERVIEW

-ArtsWestchester, in partnership with Ginsburg Development Companies (GDC) and the City of White Plains seeks proposals for a permanent site-responsive work of public sculpture for the City Square Development.
+ArtsWestchester, in partnership with Ginsburg Development Companies (GDC) and the City of White Plains seeks proposals for a permanent site-responsive work of public sculpture for the City Square Development and the City of White Plains.
 It is located at 50 Main Street at the corner of Main and Bank Street and is the Gateway to Downtown White Plains.
 City Square is a luxury mixed-used complex centrally located at the business and transportation heart of White Plains, NY.
 The free-standing, site specific exterior sculpture will enhance and enliven the streetscape.
-It will adjoin the entrance to 50 Main Street, the city’s premier Office Building and adjoining an outdoor dining plaza..
+It will adjoin the entrance to 50 Main Street, the city’s premier Office Building and adjoining an outdoor dining plaza.

 The jury will consist of representatives of Ginsburg Development, ArtsWestchester and White Plains